Thellexcodes/thellex-sandbox-backend/CIRCLE_README.md

 - Ensure compliance with Dojah KYC for secure onboarding
 - Benefit from gas-free USDC transactions via Circle’s Gas Station
 - Access a user-friendly Android app and web dashboard for transaction management
+- POS App + Web dashboard for all transaction management

 ---